- 1 Best Crossbow Under 500$

 It weighs 6.4 pounds, which is good and below average, but what separates this bow from the others on this list is the specs you get for the price.
 350 fps and 103 ft. lbs kinetic energy is something you can expect from 1000$ crossbows, but here you can get it for a big discount.

-Barnett is known for their high-quality crossbows throughout the years.
+Barnett is known for its high-quality crossbows throughout the years.
 Because they are a big brand, they are able to get cheap parts, which results in cheaper crossbows that are still at premium quality.

 When you get it in the mail you can feel its pure quality, and another great thing about it is that it comes completely set up.
 I have had plenty of experiences with crossbows where I had to spend hours trying to figure out the plans when the only thing I really wanted was to start shooting.
 I think it’s a neat add-on to this package.